Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Claim

-A claim is a request for payment that you or your health care provider submits to your health insurer when you get items or services.
+A claim is a request for payment that you or your healthcare provider submits to your health insurer when you get items or services.

 Co-insurance